peteclark3/distributed-task-scheduler/README.md

 ## Contributing

-Want to make this project even better?
 Fork it, patch it, and send a pull request.
-If your code is awesome enough to make me do a happy dance, it’ll get merged faster than you can say “Distributed Task Scheduler!”
+It’ll get reviewed and merged faster than you can say “Distributed Task Scheduler!”

 ## License